 It’s also really pretty to look at

 Trade with confidence knowing Wealthsimple is anything but a fly-by-night startup; it’s Canada’s largest automated investing service.
 It’s received $265 million in investment from some of the world’s largest financial institutions in Canada and Europe.
-As of May 2019, Wealthsimple boasted more than 150,000 clients and $4.5 billion of assets under management.
-Wealthsimple’s brokerage Canadian ShareOwner Investments Inc., which handles all client trades, is a member of the Canadian Investor Protection Fund (CIPF).
-CIPF is a program that insures all accounts up to one million dollars against member firms bankruptcy.
+As of June 2022, Wealthsimple boasted more than two million clients and $15 billion of assets under management.